 "Yeah, like I said there are scores of things.....back to the Zapruder film, just the issues of blur and non blur, for most people you look at that go this is kind of common sense, you don't have to be a physicist to get that...I'm an amateur photographer at best...
 (Regarding the blur) ...these things are really elementary..."
 (Greg Burnham)

 I agree there are many pieces of evidence to support a feasible conspiracy but an impression about a mysterious tape that is beyond expert verification does not qualify.
 Neither does Fetzer's location for Oswald agree with most witness placement of Oswald, I would suggest more elementary is utilizing the official record to prove official inconsistencies.
 While independent verified evidence and review is important, when the official record supports feasible conspiracy it possesses greater credibility.
 For instance, instead of Fetzer's claim based on contended testimony, perhaps Oswald's proficiency and the weapon in question are worth greater consideration.
-Perhaps the sole instance of experts to recreate the shots can reveal verifiable distinctions and feasible deficiencies of the weapon, the unpracticed gunman, a makeshift gun strap, and that only a single expert being able to recreate all the shots once, are more substantial.iii iv v vi vii The President's (Warren) Commission itself provided this evidence and we could not possess it without consulting verifiable sources.
+Perhaps the sole instance of experts to recreate the shots can reveal verifiable distinctions and feasible deficiencies of the weapon.
+Primary evidence offers the unpracticed gunman, a makeshift gun strap, and that only a single expert was able to recreate all the shots once.iii iv v vi vii The President's (Warren) Commission itself provided this evidence and we could not possess it without consulting verifiable sources.

 We should consider all the evidence, and this requires considering official evidence, has Burnham consulted multiple experts?
 Does anyone possess a copy of this "Other" film for public review and why should anyone regard his claim of this alternate film containing what he determines to be "fact" without tangible proof?
 Evidence cannot be authenticated sight unseen and to demand this would resemble another tactic employed some advocates and officials to dismiss reasonable criticism as nefarious or ignorant.
 If we cannot review evidence, it cannot be conclusively supported or debunked.
 It can never be subject to public review but speculation and thus it remains incorrect to claim this asserted film is evidence without actual proof of its existence.